Now is the Time to Review Your Risk Management Plan

 - When did you last test your back-up arrangements?

-- Have you considered your own exposure to industries affected by COVID-19 such as air and local transport, ports, manufacturing and technology supply chains?
+- Have you considered your own exposure and that of your clients to industries affected by COVID-19 such as air and local transport, ports, manufacturing and technology supply chains?

-- Have any services provided by your organisation or affiliates been disrupted?
+- Have any services provided by your organisation or affiliates abroad been disrupted or subject to business continuity arrangements abroad?

 - Have you provided guidance or imposed limitations on domestic and/or international travel and if so, what are the limitations in place?

-- Have you observed any clients experiencing financial hardship and if so, how are you managing that?
+- Have you observed any clients in financial distress and if so, how are you managing that?

-More generally, we encourage all credit licensees to assess the impacts of COVID-19 in respect of your ability to meet the following requirements:
+More generally, we encourage all financial services licensees to assess the impacts of COVID-19 in respect of your ability to meet the following requirements:

 What has ASIC said so far?

-On 2 March 2020, ASIC sent a cautionary email to some financial services licensees encouraging them to review their preparedness for the pandemic in line with many of the items outlined above.
+On 2 March 2020, ASIC sent a cautionary email to all retail over-the-counter (“OTC”) derivative issuers encouraging them to review their preparedness in line with many of the items outlined above.

-Pandemics can severely upset business operations by causing high absenteeism and impede on a business’s ability to deliver products and services.
+Pandemics can severely upset business operations by causing high absenteeism and impede ability to deliver products and services.

 If you have any questions regarding your current business continuity plan or risk management system, or any extraordinary staffing measures you intend to take, please contact Sophie Grace.